15 Successful Companies Using Node.js in 2025: The Power of JavaScript

 The fact that Node.js is open-source and cross-platform means that the framework is accessible in two ways.

-By way of being open-source, skilled developers can edit the Node.js source code to their liking, or otherwise for the improvement of everyone involved.
+By being open-source, skilled developers can edit the Node.js source code to their liking, or otherwise, for the improvement of everyone involved.

 Node.js was developed in 2009 by Ryan Dahl.
 At that time, Apache HTTP Server handled the things that Node.js does now, but with less efficiency.
 Specifically, Apache couldn’t tackle concurrent requests.
 Thus, Node.js was created.